JonasJebing/pen-plotter/README.md

 # pen-plotter

-An program for controling a simple pen plotter.
+A program for controling a simple pen plotter.
 At the center the plotter has a stepper motor for rotation.
 The distance of the pen from the center is determined by a second stepper motor which drives a beam outwards or inwards.